Gholson J. Lyon

 Ph.D., Rockefeller University, 2003

-Human genetics, neuropsychiatric diseases, whole genome sequencing, ethics
+Biochemistry, amino-terminal acetylation of proteins, human genetics, neuropsychiatric diseases, whole genome sequencing

 The Lyon laboratory focuses on analyzing human genetic variation and its role in severe neuropsychiatric disorders.
 We do this by studying large pedigrees living in the same geographic location, where one can study the penetrance and segregation of variants in a similar environmental background and with fewer population stratification concerns.
 Toward this end, we collect pedigrees in Utah and elsewhere, and then utilize exome and whole genome sequencing to find mutations that segregate with syndromes in the pedigrees.
 We focus on the discovery of families with rare diseases and/or increased prevalence for syndromes such as Tourette Syndrome, ADHD, obsessive compulsive disorder (OCD), mental retardation, autism and schizophrenia.
 Proving the biological relevance for newly discovered mutations is the major problem, so having access to research participants and derived tissues will be critically important, hence the need to engage directly with families.